 The Planning Department, in coordination with the Office of Economic and Workforce Development, develops, reviews, and brings forward for approval master plans for major new development areas, including building form and design, land use, streets, open spaces and other public amenities.

-The General Plan is the embodiment of San Francisco’s vision for the future.
-It guides the City’s evolution and growth over time.
-The General Plan provides a comprehensive vision, objectives, and policies that influence how we live, work, and play, how we get around, and the quality and character of the city.
-It identifies the patterns that make San Francisco what it is and that establish how it can grow and change while remaining true to its essence.
-Through public adoption, the General Plan reflects community values and priorities.
-Both private development and public action must conform to this vision.
+The General Plan is the embodiment of San Francisco’s vision for the future, serving to guide the City’s evolution and growth over time.
+It provides a comprehensive set of objectives and policies that influence how we live, work, and move about, as well as the quality and character of the City.
+The General Plan reflects community values and priorities through its public adoption process, ensuring both private development and public action conform to this vision.